Professional Liability Insurance

-All practicing registrants must carry professional liability insurance of at least two million dollars per occurrence.
-Under the Health Professions Act and College Bylaws, regulated members must submit proof of insurance to the College upon request.
+Under the Health Professions Act and College Bylaws, regulated members (excluding non-practicing members) must submit proof of continuous professional liability insurance coverage to the College upon request.

 Liability insurance has two purposes: